zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 - exit : exits this program
 ```

-Remember that a `puts` will be needed for _each_ newline of output.
+Remember that a `puts` will be needed for _each_ new line of output.

 ### The `list` Method